Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

 \subsubsection{Quantization-Aware Training (QAT)}

 To minimize the performance drop observed with PTQ, we modify the second training stage (\textbf{FT}) with QAT.
-We use the same training parameters as the fine-tuning stage detailed in Section \ref{subsec:results_training}, with the addition of a quantizer parameter learning rate 100 times larger than the model learning rate (0.5).
+We use the same training parameters as the fine-tuning stage detailed in Section \ref{subsec:results_training}, with the addition of a quantizer parameter learning rate.
+We study the impact of the quantizer learning rate on the model performance (Table \ref{tab:quant_study}) and signal-to-quantization-noise ratio (SQNR; Fig. \ref{fig:quant_sqnr}) of the model subgraphs (partitions of the computational graph).
+The SQNR provides a measure of the fidelity of the quantized representation, where higher values correspond to reduced distortion due to quantization and is defined as SQNR$=10\cdot\log_{10}(\frac{P_{\text{signal}}}{P_{\text{noise}}})$.
+We find that higher learning rates (5 and 0.5) produce a broader distribution, with higher SQNR modes (23 and 24 dB) with a longer tail towards lower SQNR values.
+Lower learning rates (0.05 and 0.005) produce a more concentrated distribution, with a lower SQNR mode (20 dB) and fewer low SQNR subgraphs.
+However, the detection and classification performance difference is minimal across the different values, and we therefore opt for a learning rate of 0.5 in our solution.
 QAT implementation introduces minimal performance degradation across most metrics (average -0.4\% for detection F1), with our modified architecture models showing slight improvement in classification metrics (e.g. +0.9\% for YOLOv8s-Ghost-P2-PIoU2 QAT).
 The baseline architecture shows the highest average performance drop of 0.7\%, with the \textit{nano} modified architectures showing a loss of 0.1\% and the \textit{small} a 0.2\% improvement overall.
 Nevertheless, the YOLOv8n-Ghost-P2-PIoU2 model shows the highest detection performance overall, with a 0.701 and 0.445 F1 score for detection and near-shore detection respectively, outperforming the baseline model and the \textit{small} model by 5.5\% and 0.2\% respectively.
-These results indicate that with QAT, most of the performance drop observed with PTQ can be recovered, and confirms that our two-stage training approach is effective for improving model performance.
+These results indicate that with QAT, most of the performance drop observed with PTQ can be recovered, and confirms that our two-stage training approach effectively improves model performance.